Kanji for BeautyMeanings & Tattoo Guide

 飾 means decoration or adornment — making something look pretty on the outside, not beauty itself.
 A 飾 tattoo would suggest superficial ornamentation rather than genuine beauty.
 Use 美 or 雅 for authentic beauty.

-Verify your specific phrase with AI before you ink →Frequently Asked Questions
+Verify your phrase with AI before you ink →Frequently Asked Questions

 This page covers generic “beauty” — but your tattoo is personal